deis/workflow/src/quickstart/provider/azure-acs/boot.md

 ![](images/step5.png)

 Review the cluster configuration and click "Ok".
-After clicking "Purchase" on the next screen you will be returned to the Azure Portal dashboard.
+After clicking "Purchase" on the next screen the browser will be returned to the Azure Portal dashboard.

 ![](images/step6.png)